‘Jaws’ ride & star Bruce the Shark axed at Universal Studios Orlando

 From Bruce the Shark and The Girl with the Dragon Tattoo spats to movies in competition in the 2012 Sundance Film Festival’s U.S. Documentary category.
 Below is a partial list.

 ME at the ZOO / U.S.A.
-(Dir.: Chris Moukarbel & Valerie Veatch) – Chris Crocker … is considered the Internet’s first rebel folk hero and at the same time one of its most controversial personalities.
+(Director: Chris Moukarbel & Valerie Veatch) – Chris Crocker … is considered the Internet’s first rebel folk hero and at the same time one of its most controversial personalities.

 Love Free or Die: How the Bishop of New Hampshire is Changing the World / U.S.A.
-(Dir.: Macky Alston) – An openly gay bishop refuses to leave the Church or the man he loves.
+(Director: Macky Alston) – An openly gay bishop refuses to leave the Church or the man he loves.

 We’re Not Broke / U.S.A.
-(Dir.: Karin Hayes & Victoria Bruce) – As American lawmakers slash budgets and lay off employees … multibillion-dollar corporations are concealing colossal profits overseas to avoid paying U.S. income tax.
+(Director: Karin Hayes & Victoria Bruce) – As American lawmakers slash budgets and lay off employees … multibillion-dollar corporations are concealing colossal profits overseas to avoid paying U.S. income tax.

 Bruce the Shark and Steven Spielberg Jaws publicity image: Universal Pictures.